 By Peter M. DeLorenzo

-And that is the Higher-Octane Truth of the matter for this week.
+And which is the Superior-Octane Truth of the matter for this 7 days.

 Editor’s Observe: This is Peter’s renowned advert for the 1981 Pontiac Trans Am Turbo V-8.
 As Peter claims, “It was a distinct time and a diverse era.”
 Truer phrases ended up under no circumstances spoken. -WG